lino-framework/cg/docs/hot.rst

 of other humans.
 They need you and you need them.
 You are not alone.

 You work for an *open software* project.
-The result of your work is being published under a :term:`permissive free software license`.
+The result of your work is being published under a :term:`permissive Free Software license`.
 It is not your private property.
 Neither is it the private property of anybody else.
 It belongs to all humans.
 You agree that the team acts as the legal copyright holder of your work.